 Happy New Year everyone (seems the period to keep saying it never ends)!
-It’s not off to a super great start, thanks to Barclay shutting down all of my credit cards along with my family’s, but the glass is still half full as far as I’m concerned.
+It’s not off to a great start, thanks to Barclay shutting down all of my credit cards.
+And my family’s.
+But the glass is still half full as far as I’m concerned.
 This happened about four days ago after I checked into the Conrad Dubai.
-Everything was fine at check-in and then I got a notification from Uber that my payment information needed to be updated.
+Everything was fine at check-in.
+Then I got a notification from Uber that my payment information needed to be updated.
 My brother came back that afternoon and said his Barclay Arrival Plus World Elite MasterCard was declined.
-I figured it might be a fraud alert issue, but when I logged into my account and saw this notice, I knew it was over:
+I figured it might be a fraud alert issue.
+When I logged into my account and saw this notice, I knew it was over:

 My friend Karyn had warned me about this, explaining that got her Barclay Arrival card shut down as well.
 I heeded her advice for a long time, but since I was churning so many Visa gift cards over the last month, I needed more than just money orders to unload them all.
 That’s when I decided to start using Walmart Bill Pay to pay off some of these credit card balances.
-I’m convinced that’s what did it, because I don’t think I put more than $5,000 on my mom’s credit card last month but I did use Walmart Bill Pay to pay off the entire balance.
+I’m convinced that’s what did it.
+Why?
+Because I don’t think I put more than $5,000 on my mom’s credit card last month.
+But I did use Walmart Bill Pay to pay off the entire balance.

-Unlike most people who have been shut down in the past, I was able to redeem my remaining Barclay Arrival miles for travel purchases.
-This was great because it meant I was able to off-set my travel expenses for most of my trip to the Middle East.
+Unlike most people who have been shut down in the past, I was able to redeem my remaining Arrival miles.
+This was great because it meant I was able to off-set most of my travel expenses while in the Middle East.
 However, it does mean fewer point-earning opportunities for me because I’ve not only lost one of my most valuable flexible rewards credit cards, but my Barclay cards also happened to have had the highest credit limits of any cards in my wallet.
 It’s all a bit disappointing, but not the end of the world.
 I still have Chase, Amex, and Bank of America and I can reapply in 6 months.

 Now that my trip is over, I’ll also be cutting down on manufactured spending.
-It’s taken up a lot of time over the last month, not to mention space, because I couldn’t fit all the gift cards I was churning in a normal trash can anymore so I ended up a pile of boxes around my room, filled with gift cards and receipts I couldn’t toss until all balances were paid.
+It has taken up a lot of time over the last month.
+Not to mention space, because I couldn’t fit all the gift cards I was churning in a normal trash can anymore.
+I ended up with a pile of boxes around my room, filled with gift cards and receipts I couldn’t toss until all the balances were paid.

 I’ll continue to resell merchant gift cards with The Plastic Merchant, since I can easily do that from home and it’s less risky in terms of credit card shut-downs.
 Merchant gift cards can be purchased from a variety of retailers, so my spending patterns will appear much more normal than if I was purchasing Visa gift cards at my local mall or online.

-If it has happened to any of you, I’d like your feedback: How did you get your Barclay credit card accounts shut down and how long after were you able to reapply?
+If it has happened to any of you, I’d like your feedback.
+How did you get your Barclay credit card accounts shut down and how soon after were you able to reapply?